-Continuing our road trip around Greece, we arrived at Monemvasia, Peloponnese Greece, before heading north towards Nafplio.
-Read all about Monemvasia, the route to take from Monemvasia to Nafplio, trip suggestions, Nafplio and enjoy the many photos capturing this part of our year-long Europe campervan trip.
+In this Monemvasia to Nafplio post you’ll find out all about Monemvasia, the route to take from Monemvasia to Nafplio, trip suggestions, our impressions of Nafplio and many photos capturing this part of our year-long Europe campervan trip.

 Monemvasia means ‘single passage’; its name derives from the fact that a single passageway linked it to the mainland.
 The island originally formed when an earthquake struck in 375 AD separating it from the mainland.

 Once across the causeway, there is a short walk around the side of the island before you come to the ancient fortress walls of old town Monemvasia.
 Stepping through the medieval castle wall entrance, you immediately feel like you are in a fairytale world.

 As you stroll through the old, cobbled streets and arched passageways you occasionally catch ocean glimpses through small doorways, always within the watch of the towering hills above.
 The architecture and history of the town seep into your bones and you can almost hear the clatter of hooves and chatter of artisans from medieval times.

 These kinds of experiences are just one of the many reasons to visit Greece.

 The main street through the enchanting walled castle of Monemvasia is lined with cafes, tavernas, shops and artisans’ workshops.

 In the upper part of the town are the ruins of mansions, that were once home to the Venetian aristocracy, and from here you have panoramic views of the area.

 On one of the highest points on the island sits the Church of Agios Sofia.
 Originally built in the 12th century, it is one of the oldest Byzantine churches in Greece.